ripple/opensource.ripple.com/docs/simpleXRPL/tutorials/implement-pkcs11-signer.md

  * As shipped this file is illustrative: the PKCS#11 adapter and its in-process
  * demo HSM at the bottom are commented out.
 Uncomment them (or wire the `Hsm`
  * interface to your real PKCS#11 binding, e.g. `pkcs11js`) for the snippet to
  * run.
+Everything it needs is in this file — nothing else to copy.
  */
-import { ExternalSigner, SimpleXRPL } from 'simplexrpl' import type { Secp256k1SignerPort } from 'simplexrpl'
+import { ExternalSigner, SimpleXRPL } from 'simplexrpl' import type {
+  LedgerPort,
+  Secp256k1SignerPort,
+  SubmitResponse,
+  Transaction,
+  TxResponse,

-import { inMemoryLedger } from './mocks.js'
+} from 'simplexrpl'

 // === What you write with simpleXRPL ===
 // `signer` is your Secp256k1SignerPort backed by the HSM (see the adapter